 We has evaluated existing methods in Section \ref{sec:preliminart_study} and found that there still remains a large performance gap between existing methods to achieve the harmonized uncertainty estimation.
 In this part, we present the performance of CUE\raisebox{-0.4ex}{ } from both classification and calibration views, demonstrating that integrating a \textit{Corrector} with existing UE methods significantly enhances uncertainty estimation across multiple dimensions, including classification indication, precision-recall balance, and calibration.

-\paragraph{Classification View} As illustrated in Table \ref{tab:main_res}, the \textit{Corrector} has brought in significant improvements, with an average AUROC score increase of 0.27 for TriviaQA and 0.09 for SciQA.
+\paragraph{Classification View} As illustrated in Table \ref{tab:main_res}, the \textit{Corrector} has resulted in significant improvements, with an average AUROC score increase of 0.27 for TriviaQA and 0.09 for SciQA.
 Even when applied to challenging methods such as SE and SAR, the \textit{Corrector} boosts AUROC scores by 0.01 to 0.03.
 Since AUROC reflects the UE method’s ability to assign higher scores to instances where the target model responds unreliably compared to those it responds to reliably, these improvements indicate that the deployment of the \textit{Corrector} \textbf{enhances the overall indicative capacity of the uncertainty scores, making it more effective for users in determining whether to trust the model’s responses.}